w6113/website_fall2020/notes.md

 Topics

-* To enroll in the class
+* To enroll in the class answer background questions about basic 4111 knwoledge:
+  * query optimization
-  * Codd's paper?
+  * relational algebra
-  * Do an assignmet
+  * indexes

 * Classic DB Architecture
   * architecture of a database system
   * System R retrospective